Slavery in Senegal

 In Senegal, many families follow traditional religious beliefs and practices by sending their children for training and education by religious leaders (marabouts) at Quranic schools (daaras).
 Unfortunately, rapid urbanization and poverty have created opportunities for unscrupulous traffickers to recruit children and put them on the street as beggars under the guise of religious training.
 Some religious students (talibés) and other children, including some as young as 5, are sent into urban and peri-urban areas to beg for food, money and other necessities.

 While on the streets begging – or after running away, which is not uncommon – talibés face physical and sexual abuse, exposure to illegal substances, and vulnerability to car accidents and drowning, among other dangers and forms of exploitation.
 In the daaras, talibés may face extremely unsanitary and crowded conditions, regular and severe corporal punishment, sexual abuse, poor protection against the elements, and the trauma of family rupture.
 Many talibés enter adulthood deprived of a complete education and unprepared for productive employment.

 Our Solutions in Senegal

-The Aar Sunu Xaleyi (“Protect Our Children”) project conducts anti-trafficking activities to assist talibés in Senegal.
+The Aar Sunu Xaleyi (“Protect Our Children”) project (ended March 2019) conducted anti-trafficking activities to assist talibés in Senegal.

-The long-term goal is to sustainably reduce the number of talibés in trafficking situations in Saint-Louis and sustainably prevent children from being trafficked from Kolda.
+The long-term goal was to sustainably reduce the number of talibés in trafficking situations in Saint-Louis and sustainably prevent children from being trafficked from Kolda.

 - Increase community resistance to child slavery in destination communities of Saint-Louis through awareness-raising, and preventive and protective actions